Roussin's red salt: Synthesis

-Esters can also be easily be prepared from the reaction of Fe2I2(NO)4 with the thiol.
+Esters can also be easily be prepared from the reaction of Fe2I2(NO)4 with the thiol or thiosulfate.

 Occurrence and potential applications

 It is found in nature as its "esters" with the formula Fe2(SR)2(NO)4, where "R" is any alkyl group.
 In addition Roussin's red salt is discussed in the fields of microbiology and food science due to its mutagenic properties.

 The ester derivative are being investigated as nitric oxide donors in biology and medicine, due to the relatively low toxicity and good stability of Roussin's red salt.Photodissociation of the compound induces the release of NO, thereby sensitizing target cells to exposure to radiation.